 - Constant hand washing throughout the day

-- Clients and or visitors will not be allowed into the facility if they have any of the symptoms listed under clinical features and or if they have been in a high-risk coronavirus area.
+- Clients and visitors will not be allowed into the facility if they have any of the symptoms listed under clinical features or have been in a high-risk coronavirus area

-- If a client does contract coronavirus, they will be isolated and quarantined on location.
-All suspected cases are reported to the Department of Health (or local agency) who will be handling it accordingly.
+- If clients contract coronavirus, they will be isolated and quarantined on location.
+All suspected cases are reported to the Department of Health (or local agency), which will handle them accordingly

-- 24/7 facilitation of rapid COVID testing at a partner hospital prior to admission
+- 24/7 facilitation of rapid COVID testing at a partner hospital before admission

 - All clients and staff are required to wear masks on campus at all times

-Any decisions that may need to be made regarding a change to recovery operations will be done so with guidance from the CDC and local health officials, along with guidance and direction from the authorities at Texas Department of Health.
-This is a rapidly evolving situation and information will be updated as it becomes available.
+Any decisions that may need to be made regarding a change to recovery operations will be made with guidance from the CDC and local health officials, along with guidance and direction from the authorities at the Texas Department of Health.
+This is a rapidly evolving situation, and information will be updated as it becomes available.